-- Design and build contract without proper definitions and terms of reference with much interference from employer or his representatives.
-The general design concept is often subject to disputes with different interpretations at various stages, which are made worst by change of personnel during project implementation. - c.
-Reduced time for actual physical implementation as a result of poor planning.

-2.2.2 Recommended solutions to the problems:
+- Design and build contract without proper definitions and terms of reference with interference from employer or his representatives.
+The general design concept is often subject to disputes with different interpretations at various stages, which are made worst by change of personnel during project implementation. - c) Reduced time for actual physical implementation as a result of poor planning. - 2.2.2 Recommended solutions to the problems: - a) Specification b) Contract conditions and commitments to the project so that the levels of responsibility and supervision are properly defined in the hierarchy of project works.

-i) Specification